 Once when I was a little girl, we were renovating the flooring in our house and I gathered the leftover parquet pieces; I glued them together so that I’d make furniture for my dollhouse.
 My dollhouse was an empty cupboard in my room.
 Limits make you creative, clever and skillful; they expand your imagination to go beyond the boundaries of your current reality.
 I even cut smaller pieces and painted them so that my dolls have bottles of milk, fresh fruit and flower vases.
 And then there were the dresses … Together with my mom, we’d take little pieces from old clothing and fabrics, run a single thread and make new dresses for my dolls.
 Stories and feelings sewn in, woven in.
 Dresses made not only of textiles, but of stars, dreams, moons, and seas, sewn together.

-Imagine.
-Velvet curtains from old hotels, romantic silk and faithful lace from an attic’s chest, vintage aprons and tablecloths, a threadbare wedding dress, painted cotton balls and beads from bracelets, all looking to be experienced as a new adventure with a new story to tell; old loves with shapes renewed breathe life again, as secret threads make them into doll dresses and bedsheets.
-Ancient pathways are known by our future selves.
+Floral curtains from old rooms, faithful lace from attic’s chest, vintage tablecloths, a threadbare silk dress, velvet pillow covers, painted cotton balls and beads from bracelets, all looking to be experienced as a new adventure with a new story to tell; old loves with shapes renewed breathe life again, as secret threads make them into doll dresses and bedsheets.
 Secret threads run by our desires, by the very things that are special only to us as the souls of our hands shape them.
 The secret threads know nothing is forgotten, nothing is unfound.
 And eventually it will touch us.

 Illustration of Donkeyskin by Toshiyuki Enoki